openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 ==============================

 To store video files for a course in the correct YouTube channel, the edX video team needs to know the ID for the course's YouTube channel.
-If necessary, video administrators can locate this ID.

 #.
 In your browser, access the YouTube Creator Studio by going to
    https://cms.youtube.com/.

 #.
-Use the video administrators' {institution ID}X-CMSmanager address at
+Use your institution's CMSmanager Gmail address for video administrators to
-   gmail.com to log in to your institution's CMS account.
+   log in to the CMS account.

 #.
-In the navigation bar at left click **CHANNELS**.
+In the navigation bar at left, click **CHANNELS**.
 A list of your
    institution's channels appears.

 #.
 Click the name of the channel.
 The page refreshes in your browser.